2023 Most Popular Biotechnology Graduate Certificate Schools

 About 56% of the students majoring in biotech at the school are women while 44% are male.

-Read full report on Biotechnology at California State University - Los Angeles
+Full Biotechnology at California State University - Los Angeles Report

-University of Maryland Global Campus did quite well in this year’s ranking of the most popular places for biotechnology students to get a graduate certificate.
-It came in at #6 on the list.
+University of Maryland Global Campus came in at #6 in this year’s edition of the Most Popular Biotechnology Graduate Certificate Schools ranking.
 UMGC is a fairly large public school located in the large suburb of Adelphi.

 Of the 6 students majoring in biotech at UMGC, 17% are male and 83% are female.

-Kansas State University came in at #7 in this year’s edition of the Most Popular Biotechnology Graduate Certificate Schools ranking.
-Located in the city of Manhattan, K -State is a public college with a fairly large student population.
+Purdue University - Main Campus came in at #7 in this year’s edition of the Most Popular Biotechnology Graduate Certificate Schools ranking.
+Located in the city of West Lafayette, Purdue is a public college with a very large student population.

 Women make up 80% of the biotech majors at the school.